mikemerritt/LiveFilter/README.md

 # THIS IS OLD
 This plugin is no longer actively developed.
-There are numerous other better solutions available.
+There are numerous other better solutions available that you should use instead.

 # License Information
 LiveFilter jQuery Plugin